alina0311/3DMP/Watch Escapement Mechanism - Final Project/README.md

 ![](Canvases/watch%20mechanism%20front%20view%201.jpg)
 # Why designing this mechanism?
 It's quite amazing to understand how a watch works.
 But you know what's even better?
 To model it.
-I chose this mechanism because it seemed interesting and I've been curious to find out how a watch works.
+I chose this mechanism because it seemed interesting, I wanted to make something practical and I've been curious to find out how a watch works.

-# How does it work?
+# How does it work in Fusion 360?
 Bassically it's all about the joints.
+I made 6 revolute joints, 1 contact set and 3 motion links.
+I strongly don't recommend to use contact sets.
+To make the motion study, I used the escape wheel joint.

 ## Components
 I divided the project into 3 main components, each of them having their own subcomponents: